ChrisMagliano/chrismagliano.github.io/_talks/Catania_2024.md

 location: "Catania, Italy"
 ---
 Title of talks: "The Hot Neptune Desert".
-More inf can be found at the following [link](https://www.oact.inaf.it/event/the-hot-neptune-desert/).
+More information can be found at the following [link](https://www.oact.inaf.it/event/the-hot-neptune-desert/).